w3f/polkadot-wiki/docs/learn/learn-nominator.md

 There are many factors to consider when deciding which of your nominations.
 One helpful tool to choose validators is the Staking [Targets](https://polkadot.js.org/apps/#/staking/targets) table in the Polkadot-JS UI.
 This allows sorting validators using various metrics.
-Below are the relevant metrics, followed by a brief description of each.
+Below are the relevant metrics shown as an example, followed by a brief description of each.

 | validator | payout   | nominators             | comm. | total stake | own stake | return |
 | --------- | -------- | ---------------------- | ----- | ----------- | --------- | ------ |